-Last month, Edith Ramirez, Chairperson of the Federal Trade Commission (FTC), gave a speech (for full text of same click here) about “big data” and the risks that companies face when they fail to protect consumer privacy.
+Last month, Edith Ramirez, Chairperson of the Federal Trade Commission (FTC), gave a speech about “big data” and the risks that companies face when they fail to protect consumer privacy.
 The takeaway: Any company that collects or stores personally identifiable non-public information is at risk.

 Of particular interest to companies that collect and use personal information are three principles the FTC urges organizations to follow in order to minimize privacy risk.
 These principles are particularly timely because of the monetary and other risks businesses face when they fail to protect personal information, and because the FTC is urging Congress to enact legislation requiring a wide range of businesses to implement these safeguards.